tengrommel/example/sys/readme.md

 # The strings reader
 > The strings package contains another structure that is very similar to the io.Reader interface, called strings.Reader.

+One of the main advantages of using a string instead of the byte reader, when dealing with strings that need to read, is the avoidance of copying the data when initializing it.
+This subtle difference helps with both performance and memory usage because it does fewer allocations and requires the Garbage Collector(GC) to clean up the copy.

+# Defining a reader
+> Any Go application can define a custom implementing of the io.reader interface.
+A good general rule when implementing interfaces is to accept interfaces and return concrete types, avoiding unnecessary abstraction.

+# Output and writers
+> The reasoning that applies to incoming streams also applies to outgoing ones.

+# The bytes writer
+> We already saw that the bytes package offers Buffer, which has both reading and writing capabilities.

+- io.Writer: This can act as a regular writer
+- io.WriterAt: This makes it possible to write from a certain position onward
+- io.ByteWriter: This makes it possible to write single bytes

+bytes.Buffer is a very flexible structure considering that it works for both, Writer and ByteWriter and works  best if reused, thanks to the Reset and Truncate methods.
+Instead of leaving a used buffer to be recycled by the GC and make a new buffer, it is better to reset the existing one, keeping the underlying array for the buffer and setting the slice length to 0.

+# The string writer
+> A byte buffer executes a copy of the bytes in order to produce a string.

+The only way of obtaining the final string is with the String method, which uses the unsafe package under the hood to convert the slice to a string without copying the underlying data.

+# Define a writer
+> Any custom implementation of any writer can be defined in the application.